 About the Faculty

 You will be provided with a reading book and maps upon arrival.
-We recommend the following books to enhance your preparation for this tour.
+The following books are suggested to enhance your readiness for the program.
 Amazon.com has a program to support non-profits IF YOU SIGN UP to support Blue and Gray Education Society (EIN 54-1720582) at AmazonSmile.
 When you sign up there rather than the normal Amazon site, one-half of one percent of your purchase price will be provided to BGES as a donation from Amazon.
 This will apply not only on this purchase but others you may make at other times.

 Register for this program using a secure PayPal link

 To register by mail or fax, download this printable registration form: A Great Clash of Sabers: Stuart is Surprised at Brandy Station Itinerary